[qam][sporadic][blue] test fails in evolution_prepare_servers - Race condition when typing password

 Always latest result in this scenario: latest

-#4 Updated by pcervinka over 2 years ago
+#4 Updated by pcervinka almost 3 years ago

 What about to replace unstable type_password/send_key by useradd with "-p" option encrypted password?